dime-coin/electrum-docs/seedphrase.rst

 cost of key stretching, that might be required to generate the private keys).

-Security implications
+Security Implications
 ---------------------

-Electrum currently use the same wordlist as BIP39 (2048 words).
+Electrum-Dime currently use the same wordlist as BIP39 (2048 words).
 A typical seed has 12 words, which results in 132 bits of entropy in the choice of the seed.